dfinity/portal/docs/tutorials/developer-journey/level-0/index.md

     - Canister controllers.
     - Cycles and resource charges.

-- [0.5 Introduction to languages](05-intro-languages.md): In this page, we discuss the different languages that can be used to develop dapps, and provide a base-level introduction to the two primarily supported languages: Motoko and Rust.
+- [0.5 Introduction to languages](05-intro-languages.md): This page discusses the different languages that can be used to develop dapps, and provide a base-level introduction to the two primarily supported languages: Motoko and Rust.
 This module covers:
     - Motoko.
         - Motoko's attributes.
     - Rust.